5 Ways to Use Marketing Infographics for Recruitment

 1. Incorporate Your Branding

-Incorporate your aesthetic branding on all your infographics by using your brand fonts, colors, logo, and icon or image style.
-You can also make infographics that improve your employer branding, which is your company’s reputation as a place to work.
+Include your aesthetic branding on all your infographics by using your brand fonts, colors, logo, and icon or image style.
+You can also make marketing infographics that improve your employer branding, which is your company’s reputation as a place to work.
 For example:

 - Company perks and benefits.
 Similarly, you can share a list of your benefits and perks, such as remote work, flexible schedules, bonuses, and stipends.